CartoDB/documentation/app/content/carto-user-manual/overview/getting-started.md

 Learn everything you need to know about your Workspace and how to make the most out of it.

 When you log in to your CARTO user account, you will be presented with your Workspace.
-The Workspace allows you to access all components of the CARTO platform via a signle interface.
+The Workspace allows you to access all components of the CARTO platform via a single interface.
 It will allow you to manage connections to your data warehouse(s), explore your data, subscribe to Data Observatory datasets, develop spatial applications, and run visualizations and spatial analysis through our map-making tool, Builder.

 <!-- ![Workspace overview](/img/cloud-native-workspace/get-started/workspace_overview_default.png) -->